akvo/rag-doll/readme.md

 # RAG Doll

-Rag Doll is a chat-with-your-documents style Retrieval Augmented Generation (RAG), which is a specialised use of a Large Language Model (LLM) where items from the knowledge base get added to the prompt for better answers.
+Rag Doll is a chat-with-your-documents style Retrieval Augmented Generation (RAG), which is a specialised use of a Large Language Model (LLM) where items from a knowledge base get added to the prompt for better answers.

-There are many RAG implementations out there and I don't proclaim this to be better than any of the others.
-What sets Rag Doll apart is the fact that it makes all previous chats available to the user.
-This feature does come with the downside that the chat is added to the knowledge base as fact.
-It will not have been curated or reviewed before it comes available to use in future searches.
+There are many RAG implementations out there and I don't proclaim this one to be better than any of the others.
+Rag Doll does not support multi-modal chat at this time.
+Maybe later, feel free to suggest a pull request. :-)
-Rag Doll assumes good faith and good factual knowledge by all participants in the chat.

 The implementation is mostly Python, although the heavy lifting is done by pre-trained machine learning models.
 You'll want to run this on something with a decent GPU, or you will find this all to be very slow.
 Rag Doll is broken up into several containers, each with a single responsibility (or as close to that as I could get).
-By containerizing, we can more easily upgrade and improve individual componetns.
+Containerising makes it easier to upgrade and improve individual componetns.

-This demo is purely for text data, we do not demo multi-modal at this time.
-Maybe later, feel free to suggest a pull request. :-)

-## Prerequisites
+## Google Cloud Deployment

 This chapter gives a list of items that you should consider as you deploy the code from this repository.
+The description assumes you will be deploying to Google Cloud, so if you deploy on a different cloud provider you may see things that are different.

+I deployed Rag Doll on two virtual machines, mostly because I like to keep machines as boring and generic as possible.
+I could not get Ollama to run inside a Docker container, so that means I have to install it outside Docker (for now).
+On top of that, I would have had to dig into Docker networking.
+By default you cannot connect to the host from inside a Docker container.
+There are ways, of course, but I chose the quicker route.
+That's why I ended up with one Docker Compose host and one Ollama host.
+You can combine the two if you prefer.

-### Firewall Policies
+### Disk Space

+There are two things that consume a lot of disk space: cached large language model files and cached Docker files.
+The stock 10GB disks won't be large enough for even moderate use of Rag Doll, so you probably want to allocate 100GB instead.
+Depending on how you like to organise disks you can get extra attached storage or just start with larger root disks.

+### Reserved IP Addresses

-For the most reliable operation, reserve as static address the internal IP address of your GPU instance.
-That way you won't have to edit `.env` every time something rebooted.
+For the most reliable operation, reserve two static IP addresses for Rag Doll;
+an internal IP address for Ollama and an external IP address for the Slack API integration.
+There are other solutions, of course, but this is simple and you don't need to edit `.env` every time something rebooted.

+if you choose to run everything on the same machine, you don't need to reserve an internal IP address for Ollama, but you still need the external IP address for the Slack API integration.

+### Firewall Rules

+Slack needs to be able to connect to the `slackbot` container, on port `SLACK_BOT_PORT`.
+Set up a firewall rule with the name `allow-slackbot` that allows traffic to that port to connect and set the associated tag on the network configuration of your vistual machine that hosts the `slackbot` Docker container.

+### Rag Doll on a Virtual Machine

-### Google Cloud GPU Instance for Ollama
+### Ollama on a GPU Instance

+Installing Ollama on a clean GPU instance...

 Ideally, this would be running as a single Docker compose cluster.
 That would be the simplest by far.
 Unfortunately, I've not had the time to dig into running Ollama on GPUs inside a Docker container on the Google Cloud.
 This is not